cezarpauna/TestRepoCreation/README.md

 # Local Coffee Shop

 Welcome to our Local Coffee Shop!

+## About Us
-We serve the best coffee in town and offer a cozy atmosphere for you to enjoy your favorite brews.
+We serve the best coffee in town with a selection of delicious pastries.

-## Features
-- Stylish and responsive UI
-- Simple menu showcasing our finest offerings

 ## Menu
 - Espresso